How to Do an SEO Audit, Step by Step

 Keep reading

-A plain-language, do-it-today checklist to improve your Google ranking — the handful of fixes that actually move the needle for a small business, no jargon.
+A plain-language, do-it-today checklist of the handful of Google ranking fixes that actually work for a small business.
+No jargon.